therebelbeta/rebel-stack/README.md

 #Rebel Stack
-This is the stack I try to use on any side projects, aka my ideal stack
+This is the stack I try to use on any side projects, my ideal stack

 - Node.js
  - Restify